David-VTUK/CKA-StudyGuide/LabGuide/00-General Advice.md

 # Imperative vs Declarative

-The Lab guide, where feasible will presnt both imperative and declarative answers to address a question.
-Outside the exam, we should operate in a Declarative manner.
-During the exam, however, time is an expensive commodity.
-Therefore, if you can, try and be as imperative as possible to save time.
+The Lab guide will present both imperative and declarative answers to questions where possible.
+Due to time constraints in the exam, using imperative commands may be more efficient.
+Outside of the exam, declarative management is the preferred approach.

 # Use the documentation

 At time of writing, https://kubernetes.io/docs/, https://github.com/kubernetes/ and  https://kubernetes.io/blog/ are permitted to be used during the exam as per [the current guidelines](https://docs.linuxfoundation.org/tc-docs/certification/certification-resources-allowed#certified-kubernetes-administrator-cka-and-certified-kubernetes-application-developer-ckad).
 If you need to get boiletplate YAML manifests to address an exam question, feel free to get them from here.
 The key is to know **what** to search for.

+For example, if asked to create and apply a `service` object, search for `Service YAML` in the Kubernetes docs and [modify an example](https://kubernetes.io/docs/concepts/services-networking/service/#defining-a-service) to suit the question objectives.

 ## Caution on documentation